aaliahcjoseph/aaliahcjoseph.github.io/about/index.md

 I'm still figuring myself out.
 I can trust my analysis and still second-guess myself.
 I can spend hours trying to understand something and then hesitate when it's time to actually do something with it.
 I can be completely consumed by an idea one day and distracted by something entirely different the next.
 And despite knowing that perfect isn't always necessary, I still have a hard time leaving something alone when I know it could be better.

 Some of that I'm learning to work with, some of it I'm trying to change, and some of it might just be part of who I am.
 What I am getting better at is trusting myself a little more.
 I've learned that confidence and correctness aren't the same thing, and being unsure doesn't necessarily mean I'm wrong.
-I'm learning to trust the patterns I see, ask the extra question, and follow the evidence—even when I'm the only person looking in that direction.
+I'm learning to trust the patterns I see, ask the extra question, and follow the evidence, even when I'm the only person looking in that direction.

 I don't have all of it figured out yet, and I don't think I ever will.
 But I don't want to lose the part of me that keeps wondering, asking questions, and wanting to figure things out.